tw5033/tweeter/README.md

 ### Display Requirements
 Navigation Bar:

-- is fixed to the top
+- is fixed to the top :white_check_mark:
-- has padding on both sides
+- has padding on both sides :white_check_mark:
-- contains Compose button
+- contains Compose button :white_check_mark:

 Compose Tweet box:

-- is displayed above the list of tweets
+- is displayed above the list of tweets :white_check_mark:
-- is hidden on page load
+- is hidden on page load :white_check_mark:
 - contains a form for submitting tweets, which itself contains:
-    - a textarea for new tweet content
+    - a textarea for new tweet content :white_check_mark:
-    - a left-aligned button for submitting new tweets
+    - a left-aligned button for submitting new tweets :white_check_mark:
-    - contains a Character Counter, right-aligned, which by default shows   140
+    - contains a Character Counter, right-aligned, which by default shows   140 :white_check_mark:s

 List of Tweets:

-- displays tweets in reverse-chronological order (that is, by       creation time descending)
+- displays tweets in reverse-chronological order (that is, by       creation time descending) :white_check_mark:

 Individual Tweets:

 - have a header, which contains the user's:
-    - avatar, on the left
+    - avatar, on the left :white_check_mark:
-    - name, on the left and after the avatar
+    - name, on the left and after the avatar :white_check_mark:
-    - handle, on the right
+    - handle, on the right :white_check_mark:
-- have a body, which contains the tweet text
+- have a body, which contains the tweet text :white_check_mark:
 - have a footer, which displays:
-    - how long ago the tweet was created, on the left
+    - how long ago the tweet was created, on the left :white_check_mark:
-    - "Flag", "Re-tweet" and "Like" icons upon hovering over the tweet,  on the right
+    - "Flag", "Re-tweet" and "Like" icons upon hovering over the tweet,  on the right :white_check_mark:

 ### Behaviour